 About the Service

-The Rheumatology Unit is directed by Prof. Yair Molad, an expert in Rheumatology and Internal Medicine, graduated the Hebrew University Hadassah Medical School in 1983, he completed his fellowship in Rheumatology at New York University Medical Center.
+The Rheumatology Institute is directed by Prof. Yair Molad, an expert in Rheumatology and Internal Medicine, graduated the Hebrew University Hadassah Medical School in 1983, he completed his fellowship in Rheumatology at New York University Medical Center.
 He is an associate-professor in the Sackler Faculty of Medicine, Tel Aviv University, and adjunct associate-professor in New York University Langone Medical Center.

 The Rheumatology Service consists of 2 senior rheumatologists, Dr. Oren and Dr. Shapira and 3 assisting fellows, offering a wide range of services to patients for the diagnosis and treatment of joint, bone and systemic autoimmune disorders, including arthritis, systemic lupus erythematosus, anti-phospholipid syndrome, systemic vasculitis, gout, scleroderma and myositis.